Last Updated April 2018

 In this Section 5, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

 The hosting facilities for our website are situated in The United States.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of each of these countries.
-Transfers to each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission, a copy of which you can obtain from their website.
+Transfers to each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.

 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.